 Sleeper Cigars – What’s up with that?

-As I define them, “Sleepers” are good cigars that have caught the attention of a few, but for the most part have been overlooked by the majority of cigar smokers.
+As I define them, “sleeper cigars” are good cigars that have caught the attention of a few, but for the most part have been overlooked by the majority of cigar smokers.
 There could be any number of reasons these cigars have gone unnoticed, but rather than speculate as to why, let’s focus on how to find a good Sleeper cigar.
-(Of course, you could order this month’s cigar Buying Guide sampler #12.)

 Experienced cigar smokers know they can find good cigars at well below prices they would pay for luxury-priced selections.
 That alone speaks to something I’ve pointed out time and again: experiment, experiment, experiment.
 That said, price isn’t always the issue.
 As you experiment, you may just as easily find a $10 Sleeper as a $3 Sleeper.

 Another thing Sleeper cigars have in common is, most of them are made by many of the world’s leading blenders.
 If a cigar smoker has enjoyed certain name brands in the past, they’re more likely to try a stick made by say, Pepin Garcia, Nick Perdomo, Rocky Patel, Ernesto Perez-Carrillo, or Carlos Torano, to name a handful, even if the cigar is a private blend.

 Finally, by finding these undiscovered gems, it’s very likely you’ll tell your friends, and in turn, you can actually help the brand find an audience

 Check out some of my favorite cigar sleepers:

 First cousin to Alec Bradley’s renowned Tempus series, this full-bodied cigar offers a stunning smoke brimming with spice, complexity and extra-rich Honduran Trojes tobaccos.